 We apologise for any inconvenience this may cause but look forward to seeing you at the re-arranged event.

 Our 4th annual Grayling Day will take place on Sunday November 17th.
 This time we have also planned a back up date.

 In the event that the river is not in suitable condition the event will be re-arranged for Sunday December 1st 2019.
 Non members have an opportunity to sample the Waters at Willington but please register your interest early.

 Grayling catches improving all the time

-The idea behind the day is to get anglers interested in Grayling Fishing and to try and determine the levels of grayling present in our waters.
+This is a great opportunity for anglers to sample Grayling fishing on our waters, to get anglers interested in Grayling Fishing and to try and to continue to monitor the levels of grayling present in our waters.

 The event will again attended by Stuart Wardle who is a an England International Fly angler and Guide as well as the Regional secretary for the Grayling Society and has a wealth of knowledge in relation to this beautiful fish and the techniques required, as well as members of the Grayling Society, who will be able to advise members on techniques and tackle to tackle these fantastic fish.